Platoniq/wilder-journal/_articles/en/escuela-creatividad-democracia.md

 ## What do we aspire to?

-The School aspires to be a bridge to organisations and institutions linked to participation and, in doing so, to be an opportunity for the community to become part of them and, in doing so, to transform them.
+The School aspires to be a bridge to organisations and institutions linked to participation and an opportunity to become part of them and, in doing so, to transform them.

 From **facilitation:** to be part of a new generation of dialogue facilitators, capable of handling the intricacies of debate, aspiring to depolarisation and able to create safe spaces.